abdurmasood/Irregular-Heartbeat-Detection-using-ML/README.md

 # Irregular Heartbeat Detection using a Convolution Neural Network
 Arrhythmia is an irregularity in the rate or rhythm of the heartbeat which, in some cases, may occur sporadically in a subjects daily life.
 Therefore, the automatic recognition of abnormal heartbeats from a large amount of ECG data is an important and essential task.
-In this project, a novel deep learning approach is proposed for ECG beat classification using a 2-Dimension convolution neural network **(Alexnet)**.
+In this project, a novel deep learning approach is proposed for ECG beat classification using a 2-Dimension convolution neural network.
 Experiments are done on a public dataset called the MIT-BIH Arrhythmia.

 ## Dependencies
 Before you can run the scripts, make sure you have [python3](https://www.python.org/downloads/release/python-367/) installed.
 There are a few other dependencies that need to be downloaded using pip3.
 These include: